Mokhaled2004/MarketMate2/README.md

   - Submit a pull request with a clear description of your changes.

 ## License
+MarketMate by Mazen Wael, Mohamed Khaled is marked with CC0 1.0 Universal
 ## Contact Us

 For any questions, feedback, or support inquiries, please feel free to reach out to our team: